 Alternatively, you can serve it with a simple side salad, a cup of soup, and breadsticks for side dishes.

-- Cover and freeze for up to a month.
-Thaw before heating.
+- Freezing: Cool completely, portion into servings, and freeze with wax paper between layers for up to 1 month.
+Thaw before reheating.

 Ingredients